Brown bear: Dietary habits

 They will also commonly consume animal matter, which in summer and autumn may regularly be in the form of insects, larvae, and grubs, including beehives.
 Bears in Yellowstone eat an enormous number of moths during the summer, sometimes as many as 40,000 army cutworm moths in a single day, and may derive up to half of their annual food energy from these insects.
 Brown bears living near coastal regions will regularly eat crabs and clams.
 In Alaska, bears along the beaches of estuaries regularly dig through the sand for clams.
 This species may eat birds and their eggs, including almost entirely ground- or rock-nesting species.
 The diet may be supplemented by rodents or similar small mammals, including marmots, ground squirrels, mice, rats, lemmings, and voles.
-With particular regularity, bears in Denali National Park will wait at burrows of Arctic ground squirrels, hoping to pick off a few of those 1 kg rodents.
+With particular regularity, bears in Denali National Park will wait at burrows of Arctic ground squirrels, hoping to pick off a few of the 1 kg rodents.

 In the Kamchatka peninsula and several parts of coastal Alaska, brown bears feed mostly on spawning salmon, whose nutrition and abundance explain the enormous size of the bears in those areas.
 The fishing techniques of bears are well-documented.
 They often congregate around falls when the salmon are forced to breach the water, at which point the bears will try to catch the fish in mid-air (often with their mouths).
 They will also wade into shallow water, hoping to pin a slippery salmon with their claws.
 While they may eat almost all the parts of the fish, bears at the peak of salmon spawning, when there is usually a glut of fish to feed on, may eat only the most nutrious parts of the salmon (including the eggs and head) and then indifferently leave the rest of the carcass to scavengers, which can include red foxes, bald eagles, common ravens, and gulls.
 Despite their normally solitary habits, brown bears will gather closely in numbers at good spawning sites.
 The largest and most powerful males claim the most fruitful fishing spots and will sometimes fight over the rights to them.